Blog / Game Design / How to Use Simplicity to Improve Your Game Design Skills (5 Lessons)

 There’s a massive difference between something complex underneath but simple to understand.
 And another difference between something complex on the surface but, in truth, very simple.

-This goes back to the principle of Clarity from the First Principles of Game Design:
+This goes back to the principle of Clarity from the Player Centric Framework.

 You have a limited budget for player time and attention.
 If you burn it on this, you won’t have it elsewhere.